Ariha1510/health_card_app/README.md

 **Privacy Policy**: Nirantar Health does not collect, transmit, or monetize user data.
 All data inputted into the system is either printed directly to the physical QR card or temporarily stored in the local browser's `localStorage` (which never leaves the host device).

----
-*Built with ❤️ for the Build For Good Hackathon.*